 Related: Plot Driven vs Character-Driven Books

-Examples Of Inciting Incidents
+Examples Of inciting incidents

-Want to see some of these tips in action?
-Let's go over some examples of inciting incidents from popular books you've likely read or heard of.
+Here are some examples of inciting incidents from popular books you’ve likely read or heard of.

 Volunteering As Tribute: The Hunger Games